Zero3K/ERAM/readme.md

 x86 (32-bit)
 ------------
-1. Run the ERAM_x86.exe available for download in the Releases section.
+1. Run the ERAM_x86.exe available for download in the Releases section (available at https://github.com/Zero3K/ERAM/releases).
 2. Follow the instructions.

 x64 (64-bit)
 ------------
-1. Run the ERAM_x64.exe available for download in the Releases section (you might have to run the Installer with Driver Signature Enforcement Disabled for it to install without any errors).
+1. Run the ERAM_x64.exe available for download in the Releases section (available at https://github.com/Zero3K/ERAM/releases) (you might have to run the Installer with Driver Signature Enforcement Disabled for it to install without any errors).
 2. Follow the instructions.

 After installing, the RAM Disk will be available as the R: or Z: drive with a size of 1 GB (for 32-bit OSes) and 4 GB (for 64-bit OSes) which can be changed as you see fit by running eram.cpl by pressing Win + R.